Gabatrix: the Violet Wave

 “It is a pool used by our crew.
 Urination happens in it all the time.”

 He had a disgusted look on his face as he looked at the water.
-With the fish firmly in his hand, he began to try to get out.
+With the fish firmly in his hand, he almost stood up.

 “Do not worry, Javier.
 It is designed to filter and clean the water quickly completely.
 I wouldn’t have put you into that pool if it had been dangerous for your health.”

 “I guess that makes sense,” he said.
 He didn’t tell her that human public pools operated almost in a similar way in any case.
-For all he knew, their water was cleaner than even human water was concerned.
+For all he knew, their water was cleaner than even human water.

 She began to walk out of the room.
 Javier took another bite as he relished the taste.

 “Doctor, I just wanted to thank you for keeping me together,” he continued.
 “I know you were more talkative than before, but something must have happened.
-I can probably figure it out that they don’t want you talking to the prisoner.”
+They probably don’t want you talking to prisoners.”

 She took a deep breath as she nodded her head in response.